Geoff Guest Petford Youth Camp

 Geoff Guest OAM established the Geoff Guest Petford Youth Camp back in the late 70's.
 The camp is located in the bush, near the small town of Petford in Far North Queensland.

-The Camp has been developed primarily to help young people, who are suicidal, suffer from drug and alcohol abuse, petrol sniffing, aggression or habitual offending.
+The Camp developed primarily to help young people, who are suicidal, suffering from drug and alcohol abuse, petrol sniffing, aggression or habitual offending.
 The overall aim of the camp is to confirm and strengthen the young participants' identity and pride in being an Aboriginal, to elevate their confidence, self-esteem and respect for themselves and others.

-The Geoff Guest Petford Youth Camp operates independent of government funding and will not accept government assistance that compromises his integrity and independence.
-Young people attending the camp live with the Old Man and Aunty Norma as members of their family and are responsible for the cost of their own board and keep.
+The Geoff Guest Petford Youth Camp operated independent of government funding.
+Young people attended the camp living with the Old Man and Aunty Norma as members of their family.
+They were responsible for the cost of their own board and keep.

 Old Man and Aunty Norma